Lion’s Mane Recipes: 7 Creations Using This Unique Mushroom

 Lion's Mane Nutrition Chart

-Lion’s mane is very high in protein and fiber, even compared to meat.
+Lion’s mane mushrooms are very high in protein and fiber, even compared to meat.
 Source.

 Buying & Preparing Lion’s Mane